-What can I do if my decanter has red wine stains or other marks from lack of use?
+What if my decanter has red wine stains or marks from lack of use?

 - If you have not used the decanter in a while or it needs a bit of TLC after frequent use, we recommend our RIEDEL Bottle Cleaner, which are tiny stainless steel beads that remove dirt, residue, sediment, and superficial stains from inside the decanter.

 - Simply fill the vessel with water, add the beads and swirl.
 When you're finished, carefully empty the beads into a mesh strainer, rinse the pellets well, and dry them.
 If dried and stored correctly, the beads can be used many times.

 - Please be aware that this product cannot be used in the following decanters as they can become lodged in the design: Ayam, Eve, Curly, Boa, Mamba, Horse, Dog, Twenty Twelve, Swan, Face to Face and Evchen.